 If the surrounding air temperature drops below 50 degrees, the thermostatic bulb won’t read the temperature accurately.
 When this happens, the industrial ice maker machine won’t turn on and stop producing ice.

 The best way to keep your thermostatic bin control working is to install your ice machine in a temperature-controlled room and keep the temperature at 70-75 degrees.

 Don’t Let Cold Weather Freeze your Ice Supply

 Ice machines are more delicate than they look.
 They’re designed to operate indoors under strict temperature requirements.
-If you know you’re in for a cold winter, you can prepare your ice maker so you can maintain a steady ice production rate and avoid damages.
+If you know you’re in for a cold winter in Chicago, you can prepare your restaurant or bar ice machine so you can maintain a steady ice production rate and avoid damages.

 If you need help preparing your ice machine for the winter months, our experienced ice machine technicians can help.
 We perform thorough preventive maintenance to help keep your ice machine running year-round we also include commercial ice maker repair in our all-inclusive ice equipment subscription program.
 Contact us today!